 Upon detecting a GTP-U user plane path failure as specified in clause 5.2.2, the UPF shall report the user plane path failure to the SMF, by sending a PFCP Node Report Request (see 3GPP TS 29.244 [4]) including a User Plane Path Failure Report with the IP address of the remote GTP-U peer(s) towards which a failure has been detected.
 The UPF should also notify the GTP-U user plane path failure via the Operation and Maintenance system.

+When both the SMF and the UPF support the EUPPF feature as specified in clause 5.xx of 3GPP TS 29.244 [4] and when the user plane path in failure is towards a 5G-AN, the UPF shall set the APSMI flag to "1" in the PFCPNRReq-Flags IE in the PFCP Node Report Request message to indicate to the SMF that all PFCP sessions associated with the failed user plane path have been modified by the user plane function, i.e. the F-TEID(s) that had been allocated by the corresponding peer GTP-U entity have been removed from the FARs and the Apply-Action in these FARs changed to BUFF and NOCP.

 When the SMF receives the PFCP Node Report Request with a User Plane Path Failure Report, the SMF may: